mysticole928/python/MacOS/python-macos-pep-668.md

 - Lamented that some of this should be clearer.
 A future version of me will rewrite it.
 - That future version of me will also create a second document that outlines the steps without the rants.
 - The today version of me wants to do it now but there are things that need my attention.
 - Speaking of things...
 Squirrel!

+Edited: 2025-01-02 Edited to improve grammar and fix workflow.
+(More edits are needed.)

 ## The Python Message of Doom